Summer School 2016 Report #3: Programming 2D and 3D games in Unity

 For 2D programming, we started by placing blocks along the X-axis and Y-axis to create a map.

-Since physics settings like weight and gravity haven’t been configured, the block won’t actually fall yet.
+The block won’t actually fall until we configure physics settings like weight and gravity.
 Let’s fill in those settings!

 For the characters, we found images online we liked and created animations.